About the Mists

 “There exists, in a dark wood, a path previously untrod and shrouded in the grey mists that divide worlds.
 Here, glimpses into the tenebrous shadows can reveal hidden truths or horrific tribulations.
 No map documents this route, no book gives it name, no guide leads the way.
 It is on that path and in those grey mists that I walk.”

 The above quote appeared in a prominent position on the front of the original incarnation of my blog.
-I realized after moving the blog its current site, I’d lost this little tidbit and in doing so, perhaps had lost a succinct explanation of the blog and my path.
+I realized after moving the blog its current site, I’d lost this little tidbit and in doing so, perhaps had also lost a succinct explanation of the blog and my path.

 The Mists are a place of transition, a threshold between the known and unknown, between physical and spiritual existence, between human and pure divinity.
 It is in these in-between places that spiritual exploration and growth occurs.
 In traveling through the Mists, we catch only glimpses of that which we seek and often find our path entirely obscured.
 Like anything worthwhile, navigating the Mists requires patience and courage.